 Are you making late payments?
 Is that bankruptcy still weighing down your score?
 Are there judgments and liens from a screw-up a few years ago?
 It’s likely a combination of a few things.
-So scan your business credit reports (you can request copies with the major business credit bureaus — Experian, Equifax and Dun & Bradstreet — on their websites or via mail, or get detailed Experian and D&B reports with Nav Premium for $29.99/month), and take stock of what’s dragging down your score.
+So scan your business credit reports (you can request copies with the major business credit bureaus — Experian, Equifax and Dun & Bradstreet — on their websites or via mail, or get detailed Experian and D&B reports with Nav Business Manager for $29.99/month), and take stock of what’s dragging down your score.
 Some items can be disputed if they are appearing erroneously, but others may remain for years, based upon the standard of the bureau.
 (Unlike personal credit reports, which have reporting timelines set under federal law.)

 2. Make a Plan

 If late payments or high utilization are your biggest pain points, there are things you can start doing right away to make an impact on your score.
 Paying down the balances on those lines of credit and business credit cards can have one of the quickest impacts, since balances will immediately adjust and your utilization will drop, raising your scores.
 Late payments may take a bit longer to combat — they can stay on your credit report for a while and you may actually want to (if you can, that is) start paying accounts early in order to counter the side effects of the super-late payments on your average DBT.

 What good is all the hard work if you’re not seeing the fruits of your labor?
 Keep an eye on how your actions are impacting your business credit scores.
 You can pay for scores from the credit scoring companies, or you can monitor your personal and business credit scores for free on Nav.